Lavesiime/lavesiime.github.io/guides/sonlvl/install/README.md

 ### And You’re Ready to Go!

 That’s it!
 You're all set to start creating and modding the levels for your favourite classic Sonic games!
 Dive in, play around, and have fun!
-If you ever get stuck or have any questions, feel free to join the [Retro Engine Modding Server](https://dc.railgun.works/retroengine) - we'd all be happy to help!
+If you ever get stuck or have any questions, from level creation to modding in general, feel free to join the [Retro Engine Modding Server](https://dc.railgun.works/retroengine)!

 <!-- For further information, feel free to look around the rest of the [SonLVL-RSDK wiki](https://lavesiime.github.io/guides/sonlvl/wiki/)!-->